 Management seeks to minimize the Company's cost of borrowing and may do so through an appropriate mix of fixed and floating rate debt.
-Derivative financial instruments, such as interest rate swap agreements, historically were used, and may be used again in the future, for the purpose of managing fluctuating interest rate exposures that exist from ongoing business operations.
-The Company has not used, and will not use, interest rate swaps for speculative purposes.
-A hypothetical 1% change in the interest rate applicable to the borrowings outstanding at fiscal year end 2012 would result in an increase or decrease in interest expense of \$1,110,000 per year before income taxes, assuming the same level of borrowings.
+Derivative financial instruments, such as interest rate swap agreements, may be used for the purpose of managing fluctuating interest rate exposures that exist from ongoing business operations.
+The Company does not use interest rate swaps for speculative purposes.
+At March 31, 2014, \$77,900,000, or approximately 60.9% of our total debt, was subject to floating interest rates; however, due to a 1% floor on the debt these rates are effectively fixed until the variable rates exceed this threshold.
+As a result, a hypothetical 1% increase in the variable interest rates as of March 31, 2014 applicable to this floating rate debt would have an annual after-tax impact of approximately \$48,000.